pyglet/pyglet/doc/programming_guide/media.rst

           -
           - PulseAudio [#pulseaudiof]_

-.. [#pulseaudiof] PulseAudio support is buggy; using OpenAL
+.. [#pulseaudiof] The :ref:`guide-pulseaudio` driver has limitations.
-     is recommended as a workaround.
-See the :ref:`guide-pulseaudio` section below for install instructions.
+     For audio-intensive programs, consider using :ref:`guide-openal`.

 .. [#openalf] OpenAL does not come preinstalled on Windows and some
      Linux distributions.